 Ways to reduce your risk of soft palate cancer include:

-- Don't use tobacco.
 If you don't use tobacco, don't start.
-If you currently use tobacco of any kind, talk with your doctor about strategies to help you quit.
+If you currently use tobacco of any kind, talk with a healthcare professional about strategies to help you quit.

-- Consider the HPV vaccine.
 Receiving a vaccination to prevent HPV infection may reduce your risk of HPV-related cancers, such as soft palate cancer.
-Ask your doctor whether an HPV vaccine is appropriate for you.
+Ask your doctor or other healthcare professional whether an HIV vaccine is appropriate for you.

 Tests and procedures used to diagnose soft palate cancer include: